 - DesktopSMS Lite app is running on foreground (you can see app on screen).

 - DesktopSMS Lite app is available for pairing.

 IP address, port

 When the IP addresses are assigned dynamically on the network it is required that your Android device always receives the same IP address.
-This can be configured on a DHCP server.
+This can be configured on the DHCP server.
 If your device receives a different IP address it won't be possible to connect to such a device until the IP address is changed in the Device properties dialog in the Devices Manager.

 Troubleshooting network (Wi-Fi) connection problems

 Although Wi-Fi is a very common and widely supported connection type still there might be some issues when using it.
 Some of the problems we discussed in the previous text, but let's recap all the things to consider when you encounter connection or discovery problems.

 - Please make sure Wi-Fi is turned on on your remote device.